MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Tax jurisdiction

 A tax jurisdiction is a geographic area, typically defined by a government authority, that has specific tax laws and regulations.
 Organizations must determine the appropriate tax jurisdictions for their operations to calculate and report taxes correctly.

+### Terms of payment

+The terms that dictate when a vendor must be paid.
+These terms vary in policy and are usually included in the invoices generated by companies and sent to customers.

 ### Time and material projects